 To ensure you can always connect to the VPN server, you also may want to set up a dynamic DNS service like DynDNS on your router.

 Connecting to Your VPN Server

-To connect to the VPN server, you will need your computer’s public IP address (its IP address on the Internet) or its dynamic DNS address, if you set up a dynamic DNS service above.
+To connect to the VPN server, you will need your computer’s public IP address (your network’s IP address on the Internet) or its dynamic DNS address, if you set up a dynamic DNS service.

 In whatever version of Windows you’re using on the machine doing the connecting, you can just hit Start, type “vpn,” and then select the option that appears.
 In Windows 10, it will be named “Change Virtual Private Networks (VPN).”
 In Windows 7, it’s named “Set up a virtual private network (VPN) connection.

 When asked, provide a name for the connection (anything will do) and the Internet address (this can be a domain name or IP address).

 RELATED: How to Connect to a VPN in Windows